Moving After Retirement: Is It Right for You?

 • Public systems such as libraries or community education that you enjoy

-• The availability and maintenance of parks, recreation, and green areas
+• The availability and proximity of parks, recreation, and green areas

 Factors Influencing Your Choice of Destination

-Florida retirement communities are nothing to scoff at—and there are concrete reasons why seniors flock to the land of flamingos.
+Florida may come to mind as a popular retirement destination, and there are concrete reasons why seniors flock to the land of flamingos.
 In addition to its warm weather, beaches, and entertainment venues, the state offers:

 • Zero tax on income including retirement benefits